vikram-seagate/Lyve-Cloud-Solutions-Samples/README.md

 [tar-index-extract](/tar-index-extract)

-Tool that allows extracting a small amount of files from a tar archive file located in an S3 bucket.
+Tool that allows extracting a small amount of files from a tar archive file located in an Lyve Cloud bucket.

 </details>